lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 # Applying SCHC to CoAP headers

-The SCHC Compression rules can be applied to CoAP headers.
+The SCHC Compression Rules can be applied to CoAP headers.
 SCHC Compression of the CoAP header MAY be done in conjunction with the lower layers (IPv6/UDP) or independently.
 The SCHC adaptation layers as described in Section 5 of {{rfc8724}} and